yusufaine/tp/docs/UserGuide.md

 In this section, we will get you started on the things you need to do prior to using McKitchen -- namely, installing Java 11.

-1. Ensure you have Java `11` or above installed in your Computer by clicking [here](https://www.java.com/en/download/help/version_manual.html).
+1. Ensure you have Java `11` or above installed in your computer by clicking [here](https://www.java.com/en/download/help/version_manual.html).
    1. If you do not have Java version >= `11` installed, refer to [this installation guide](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html).

 2. Download the latest `McKitchen.jar` from [our GitHub page](https://github.com/AY2122S2-CS2103T-T17-2/tp/releases).